diplomat-dataset/diplomat/README.md

 #### A.2 Data download

-Due to limitation of GitHub repo, our dataset is stored in Google Drive, therefore please download through this [link](https://drive.google.com/drive/folders/1Z33-6pXay9R-zRXJcFNtxaZMjTv9Zfs9).
-As all datasets are downloaded, please put them in the **dataset** folder.
+Due to the limitation of GitHub repo, our dataset is stored in Google Drive, therefore please download through this [link](https://drive.google.com/drive/folders/1Z33-6pXay9R-zRXJcFNtxaZMjTv9Zfs9).
+Once all datasets are downloaded, please put them in the **dataset** folder.

 <img src="./figure/image-20230731114158796.png" alt="image-20230731114158796" style="zoom:50%;" />